-Yes No all interpretations one counter-interpretation all interpretations one counter-interpretation all interpretations one counter-interpretation one interpretation all interpretations all interpretations one counter-interpretation all interpretations one counter-interpretation all interpretations all interpretations all interpretations one interpretation all interpretations
+Yes No validity? all interpretations one counter-interpretation contradiction? all interpretations one counter-interpretation equivalent? all interpretations one counter-interpretation satisfiable? one interpretation all interpretations valid? all interpretations one counter-interpretation entailment? all interpretations one counter-interpretation

 You might want to compare this table with the table at the end of §14.
 The key difference resides in the fact that TFL concerns truth tables, whereas FOL concerns interpretations.
 This difference is deeply important, since each truth-table only ever has finitely many lines, so that a complete truth table is a relatively tractable object.
 By contrast, there are infinitely many interpretations for any given sentence(s), so that reasoning about all interpretations can be a deeply tricky business.